tronprotocol/documentation-en/docs/mechanism-algorithm/system-contracts.md

     }

 - `owner_address`: The owner of the current account.
-- `frozen_balance`: The amount of TRX to freeze.
+- `frozen_balance`: The amount of TRX to stake.
-- `frozen_duration`: The freeze duration.
+- `frozen_duration`: The stake duration.
-- `resource`: The type of resource get by freezing TRX.
+- `resource`: The type of resource get by staking TRX.
 - `receiver_address`: The account address to receive resource.

 ## UnfreezeBalanceContract